MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: EEG/MEG Measurement Model

-The EEG/MEG forward model considered in this section expands model~(\ref{model_free}) by modeling explicitly interfering sources exhibiting activity correlated with activity of sources of interest.
-Namely, we consider now the following model \cite{Dalal2006,Hui2010}:
+The EEG/MEG measurement model considered in this section expands (\ref{model_free}) by introducing interfering sources exhibiting activity correlated with activity of sources of interest.
+Namely, we now consider the following \cite{Dalal2006,Hui2010}:

-where $H_c=[H\ H_I]\in\sgen{m}{(l+k)}$ is a composite leadfield matrix of rank $l+k$ composed of $H\in\ml$ representing leadfields of $l$ sources of interest and $H_I\in\mk$ representing leadfields of $k$ interfering sources.\footnote{We note that \cite{Hui2010} uses a slightly different notation of the forward model for interfering sources, where the nulling constraints are applied separately to each region of interest, whereas in our case they are combined into one yielding forward matrix $H_I.$ We did so for clarity of derivation of the proposed filter.} The vector $\q_c=[\q^t\ \q_I^t]^t\in\sgens{l+k}$ is similarly composed of a vector $\q\in\sll$ representing electric / magnetic dipole moments of sources of interest, and $\q_I\in\sk$ representing activity of interfering sources.
-By ``interfering sources'' we understand sources whose activity is correlated with activity of interest.
-As in model (\ref{model_free}), random vector $\n\in\sm$ represents remaining brain activity along with noise recorded at the sensors and is of the form (\ref{n}).
+where $\bm{H}_c=[\bm{H}\ \bm{H}_I]\in\sgen{m}{(l+k)}$ is a composite leadfield matrix of rank $l+k$ comprised by the originally defined leadfield matrix $\bm{H}\in\ml$ and $\bm{H}_I\in\mk$ which represents leadfields of $k$ interfering sources.\footnote{We note that \cite{Hui2010} uses a slightly different notation of the forward model for interfering sources, where they are considered separately for each region of interest.
+In our case, they are combined into a single forward model for the interfering sources, yielding forward matrix $\bm{H}_I.$ We took that approach for clarity of the derivation of the proposed filter.} The vector $\q_c=[\q^t\ \q_I^t]^t\in\sgens{l+k}$ is similarly composed of $\q\in\sll$ representing activity of sources of interest, and $\q_I\in\sk$ representing activity of interfering sources.